 The National Butterscotch Pudding Day is celebrated every 19th of September each year.
-This special day gives recognition and honor to Butterscotch Pudding, which is a creamy and rich dessert made from boiled brown sugar and butter.
+This special day gives recognition and honour to Butterscotch Pudding, which is a creamy and rich dessert made from boiled brown sugar and butter.
 It is similar to toffee.
-The butterscotch flavor can be seen in various dishes and desserts including candies, cookies, and even jelly.
+The butterscotch flavour can be seen in various dishes and desserts including candies, cookies, and even jelly.
 If eaten by itself in its raw form, it is called Butterscotch Pudding.

 About the National Butterscotch Pudding Day

 During the National Butterscotch Pudding Day, people conduct various activities that let them achieve the objectives or purposes of the celebration.
 For one, people try to make their own Butterscotch Pudding at the comforts of their own homes, in their kitchens.
 Other people prefer to buy Butterscotch Pudding dessert from a restaurant or confectionery shop that offers them.
 People also shout out on social media how they are participating in the celebration of the event.

 In 1848, a newspaper offered a scoop on Butterscotch Pudding.
 A recipe for it was stated by Housewife’s Corner and Masluk Cream Co.
 They said that to make a Doncaster butterscotch, you need one pound of butter, a quarter pound of treacle, and one pound of sugar.
 Boil these together then cool down the mixture.